Can Hypnotherapy Help You Overcome Fears and Phobias in Ontario?

 Traditional research has attributed fears and phobias to learned responses arising from early distressing childhood experiences.
 However, recent interdisciplinary research reveals that the mechanisms underpinning fear and phobias are far more complex, involving behavioural, cognitive, physiological, and evolutionary factors working together.

 Sometimes the origin is a single frightening event: a dog bite, a turbulent flight, being stuck in a confined space.
 Sometimes it builds gradually through repeated exposure to fearful situations or through observing fear responses in others.
-And sometimes no clear origin can be identified at all; the phobia simply seems to have always been there.
+And sometimes no clear origin can be identified at all.

 Why Phobias Feel So Uncontrollable